 If we are mindful, we will catch ourselves judging — not accepting others as they are — and notice that our lack of acceptance of ‘what is’ — our desire for people and situations to be different than who and what they are — is generating a disturbance in us.

 We can notice that our assessment that others are not changing — that they are stuck in their old ways, unwilling to change — is inaccurate.
-Mindful observation makes it very clear that we are changing, all of us, all the time.
+Mindful observation makes it very clear that all of us are changing all the time.
 No one stays the same, and no situation lasts forever.
 It is very clear for mindfulness practitioners that change is perpetual and inexorable.

 A deeper examination may reveal that we are the ones who are stuck in our old ways of seeing.
 Perhaps, we are not approaching the people in our lives with a beginner’s mind, with the necessary curiosity to discover who they really are now, in this moment.
 We have classified and categorized them in the past, and we continue to rely on the old assessments, conclusions, and labels that we have given them.
 We are oblivious to the fact that as we have changed, they have changed too, and that we need to look at them with fresh eyes in this present moment.